-There is still a significant amount of vacant land in Foster.
-Approximately 13 percent of the total land area (4,322 acres, 283 properties) was vacant as of 2021, which was surpassed only by the single-family residential use on lots of 9.2 acres or more category.
+There is a significant amount of vacant land in Foster.
+Approximately 12.5 percent of the total land area (4,118 acres, 268properties) was vacant (residential) as of 2023, which was surpassed only by the single-family residential use on lots of 9.2 acres or more category.
 Almost all of this vacant land was located within the AR zone as well and had the potential to be developed into minimum-sized lots, though a large number had little or no frontage.
-For these potential subdivisions to conform to zoning regulations, there would need to be an expansion of the roadway system which would rely on public funding for construction and maintenance.
-As noted above, the Zoning Ordinance has been updated to allow for the development of residential compounds using shared driveways on certain lots meeting minimum criteria.
-This may prevent potential subdivisions which would result in the town needing to expand its network of roads.
+For these potential subdivisions to conform to zoning regulations, there would need to be an expansion of the roadway system which would rely on public funding for construction and maintenance if public roads were to be expanded or created.